 - 12 PM minibus to Shkoder (pick up at accommodation in Theth)

 - At 3 pm returning to Shkoder

-If you prefer to have everything organized for you, check this 4-day Valbona Pass hike and kayaking tour starting from Tirana which includes accommodation, transportation and food.
+If you prefer to have everything organized for you, check out this 4-day Valbona Pass hike and kayaking tour starting from Tirana which includes accommodation, transportation, and food.
 Click here for prices and availability.